jiddon/jiddon.github.io/_pages/cv_txt.md

     Doctoral Researcher
     University of Liverpool / CERN

-    -   Construction, commissioning, and performance measurement of the ALICE Inner Tracking System Upgrade, the largest Monolithic Active Pixel Sensor (MAPS) tracking detector ever built.
+    -   Construction, commissioning, and performance measurements of the ALICE Inner Tracking System Upgrade, the largest Monolithic Active Pixel Sensor (MAPS) tracking detector ever built.
     -   Achieved a 98% yield in constructing and testing novel CMOS MAPS